BranchofLight/CyTube-Room-Script/README.md

 This will provide automatic updates to your room without having to manually update the script.
 Note that updates may take time to be reflected to users.
 Neither rawgit or I guarantee uptime or compatibility in a room especially one with users using different cached script versions.

-### Manual Updates
+~~### Manual Updates
 1. Go to a channel page where you have script permissions.
 2. Click 'Channel Settings'.
 3. Click 'Edit' dropdown.
 4. Select 'Javascript' from the dropdown.
 5. Paste the script in the text area provided.
-6. Click 'Save JS'.
+6. Click 'Save JS'.~~

-This method requires you to come back here for newer version of the script as desired.
-Clicking 'commits' at the top of the main script page will allow you to check for a version that works best for your needs if necessary.
+~~This method requires you to come back here for newer version of the script as desired.
+Clicking 'commits' at the top of the main script page will allow you to check for a version that works best for your needs if necessary.~~

+The script is now too large to support this feature.
+However it will still work with older and smaller versions of the script which you can navigate to at the top with 'Commits'.
+This is a limitation given by cy.tube and the only current solutions are to minify (advanced) or use automatic updates (recommended).

 ## Usage